yaoyao-wang/P-E-Ratio/README.md

 The forward (or leading) P/E uses future earnings guidance rather than trailing figures.
 Sometimes called "estimated price to earnings," this forward-looking indicator is useful for comparing current earnings to future earnings and helps provide a clearer picture of what earnings will look like – without changes and other accounting adjustments.

-## 2. P/E Ratio Formula and Calculation
+## 2. How to calculate P/E Ratio ?

 To determine the P/E value, one simply must divide the current stock price by the earnings per share (EPS).